codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 ## Using values from the Shared Configuration in your Helm step

-Additionally, you can define shared variables in your account settings and reuse those across your Helm steps.
+Additionally, you can define shared variables in your account settings and reuse those across your Helm steps, and specifically, in your [custom Helm values](https://codefresh.io/docs/docs/new-helm/using-helm-in-codefresh-pipeline/#helm-values).

 Under *Account Setting* > *Shared Configuration*, add the variable to your shared configuration.

 {% include
 image.html
 lightbox="true"
-file="/images/pipeline/shared-configuration/helm-version-shared.png"
+file="/images/pipeline/shared-configuration/helm-shared-variables.png"
 url="/images/pipeline/shared-configuration/helm-version-shared.png"
 alt="Adding shared configuration variables" caption="Adding shared configuration variables"